 Participation and fun are the focus of the intramural programs.
-During the lunch hour, students and teachers are encouraged to come out and enjoy a variety of activities: Wii, Volleyball, 3 on 3 Basketball, Badminton, Floor Hockey, Dance and Theme Days to name a few.
-Students compete as homerooms and accumulate points.
+During the lunch hour, students and teachers are encouraged to come out and enjoy a variety of activities:, Volleyball, 3 on 3 Basketball, Badminton, Floor Hockey, Flag Football, Indoor Baseball, Dance and Theme Days to name a few.
 Friendly competition and socialization are the benefits that make everyone a winner!